 In August, Lavagna hosts the Torta dei Fieschi when the town’s six medieval quarters celebrate the marriage (in 1230) of Opizzo Fieschi, count of Lavagna, to aristocrat Bianca de’ Bianchi of Siena.
 Join in two days of live music, medieval games and the cutting of an enormous wedding cake.

 Holidays in Liguria

 An extended stay in Liguria is a great start or end to any of our tours to Piedmont.
-There are three tours to choose from – the Best of the Italian Alps, the Jewels of Piedmont and our new tour for 2019, the Mountains of Piedmont.
+There are three tours to choose from – the Best of the Italian Alps, the Jewels of Piedmont and France and the Maritime Alps which ends in Piedmont.

 Fly to Genoa, Pisa or Nice.
 More information on the area from the Italian Tourist Board.
 A new train route, launched in December 2022 from Austria’s national rail operator ÖBB, offers a comfortable overnight train from Munich all the way to La Spezia, also stopping in other Ligurian favourites Rapallo and Levanto.
 It is known as the Nightjet and is a very relaxing way to arrive in the heart of Liguria.